ODoherty-Lab/CloneDynamicsManuscriptCode2025.2/README.md

 simpleTable: a numeric data frame where a column is a clone (colnames are just numbered indices) and each row is a timepoint, gives clone size at time.
 newTimes: a vector of the years, corresponding to rows of simpleTable.

 Supp Data 4 and 5, containing a clean version of source data, should be downloaded from paper and added to the Supp Data folder.
+Note the .RProj isn't strictly necessary but it avoids having to change any directory paths as its directory is automatically accessed by here::here() in R.

 I'll also soon upload an output knit HTML/PDF from the figure-making markdown file, and further break up the .R files into subfolders/subfiles for ease of searching.